16 Memorable Activities On and Off the Slopes

 Are you considering a snow trip, but wondering what to do to spice up your adventure?
 Here are more than a dozen upbeat ideas along with the usual downhill excitement.

 1. Fly up a mountain: Zoom up a tram and treasure incomparable Lake Tahoe views.
 In North Shore’s Squaw Valley, go as high as 8,200 feet.
 When you get off this vertical lift, walk the deck, go ice skating or even swimming.
-At the South Shore’s Heavenly Valley, step onto the gondola for a smooth 2.4-mile ride.
+At Heavenly Valley Mountain Resort, step onto the gondola for a smooth 2.4-mile ride.
 Midway, you can stop at the observation deck before reboarding.
-Also in South Lake Tahoe, make dinner reservations and board the Sugar Bowl gondola for an evening at the Village Lodge Dining Room.
+West of Truckee in Norden, make dinner reservations and board the Sugar Bowl gondola for an evening at the Village Lodge Dining Room.
 And at Mammoth, guests can hop on the Panorama Gondola that takes folks up more than 11,000 feet.
 Grab lunch at the top.
 Dogs are welcome.

 2. Ski and snowboard for free: Resorts are offering complimentary snowboarding and skiing passes when you qualify.
 Diamond Peak lets kids 6 and under ski free when accompanied by a paying adult.
 The same goes for little ones at the Yosemite Ski & Snowboard Area.
 Dodge Ridge provides complimentary lift tickets for kids 5 and under.
 June Mountain follows suit with free ski passes for kids 12 and under any day of the week.
 Anyone can celebrate a birthday with a free lift ticket from Diamond Peak, Yosemite Ski & Snowboard Area and Bear Valley Ski Area.
 You must show proof of birthday, and you must use the ticket on that day.
 You can also nab a free ski ticket by flying into Reno-Tahoe International Airport and showing your ID and boarding pass at the ticket window at Sierra at Tahoe, Alpine Meadows, or Squaw Valley.